There have been some requests for a post about scale.

 1960’s Ford Mustang

-2016 Ford Excursion (driven by a family of three)
+2016 Ford Excursion (purchased for a family of three)

-(sorry, I realize that this is beyond disgusting)
+(sorry, I realize that this is inappropriate and disgusting)

 1960’s slim family (raise your hand if Dad wore a tie to dinner) – Remember when we could eat all the carbs we wanted and didn’t put on an ounce? hmmmm… hmmmm…